themperek/themperek.github.io/_posts/2014-10-10-interview-with-bart-dierickx.md

 **Can we somehow follow how our brain is made?
 Simple elements, but extremely high complexity with some amount of failure that can be tolerated.**

 That is already the case today.
 Pixels are redundant, or interpolated in a smart way.
 We asked at that time to Kodak how many failing pixels are allowed.
 The answer was: as many as you want, but after calibration they must all be fine.
 Commercial image sensors actually have real-time calibration and pixel interpolation.
-So if you would see the real, raw image [which is not the so-called raw image format] you would see plenty of defects.
+So if you would see the real, raw image, which is not the so-called raw image format, you would see plenty of defects.
 And what will happen with image sensors?
 They are so cheap they will be everywhere.
 It is very well possible that they will ubiquitous at every point where there is a network connection - not necessary Internet - just an ad-hoc network.
 We can come to the situation that we can see from anywhere anything using the trillions of sensors that are spread over the world.

 **What for?**